vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

    cached when the module is later imported into another TU.
 2. **Parse-tree caching** - Same as above.
 Tokenization and parsing are some of the most expensive operations in compiling C++.
-In my own tests, parsing can consume up to 30% of compilation time for files with large preprocessed output.
+In my own tests, parsing can consume up to 30% of compilation time for files with a large preprocessed output.
 3. **Lazy re-generation** - If `foo` imports `bar`, and we later make changes to the *implementation* of `bar`, we may be able to omit recompilation of `foo`.